sanjay-mc21/Development-of-a-PLC-Sorting-Station-Using-RFID/Project Overview.md

 ## Conclusion

 The project successfully developed an RFID-based PLC sorting station integrated with an Industrial IoT module.
 The system improved sorting efficiency by providing real-time tracking and control via Node-RED.
 These findings contribute to advancements in automated sorting systems in industrial environments.

----

-For further details or to view the source code, visit the GitHub repository.
-If you wish to download the complete report as a PDF, click [here](https://github.com/your-repo-link).